 My parents were not primary concerned with my self-esteem for that I am thankful.
 I remember my mom saying something to me when I was younger that always stuck with me.
 She said that her and my father were not concerned with how our peers felt about us they would always watch how adults interacted with us and would listen for the assessments adults had of us.
 Why?
 Because my parents were more concerned with our self-awareness than our self-esteem.

 How kids interact with adults is a great (not perfect) indicator of how self-aware your kids are.
 So many parents today are concerned with their kids having friends, their kids having the right kids of friends, their kids not getting their feelings hurt by their friends because they want their kids to have good self-esteem because they love their kids.
 They are doing their kids a disservice.
 Parents today take their child side over the word of another adult because they don’t want to crush their kids.
 In doing this they are eroding the very things that will make kids successful in life.
 I am all for good self-esteem and smarts in school but what makes you successful in life is self-awareness.
 And here is the truth that parents so often totally miss that when you raise a kid who is self-aware you get self-esteem thrown in, but if you try to raise a kid with your primary goal being good self-esteem you get neither.

 3 Reasons why self-awareness should matter to you as a parent.

 3. Self-awareness allows your kids to see themselves as the desperate sinners they are.
 When you are aware of who you are in Christ you have a desperate confidence.
 You understand that you are a desperate sinner but have a confidence in a sinless savior.
+The cross is not a boost to your self esteem it doesn’t feel good to talk about the cross.
+Kids whose awareness is understood in light of their shortcomings and Christ’s sufficiency, glory in the Cross.
 Kids who have learned to nurture their self-esteem run from the cross those who are self-aware run to it.